Cray-HPE/hms-build-chart-workflows/README.md

 ![](docs/charts_lint_test_scan/job_scan_charts.svg)

-A Scan chart job will be created for each chart that was change in a PR.
+A Scan chart job will be created for each chart that was changed in a PR.
 It will template the Helm chart, and then use Snyk to scan the templated Kubenernetes resources for vulnerabilities.

-The container image will not be scan if it matches one of the prefixes specified in the `inputs.scan-images-ignore-prefix-list` input.
+The container image will not be scanned if it matches one of the prefixes specified in the `inputs.scan-images-ignore-prefix-list` input.
 We want to scan all images that one of Helm charts reference using Snyk, this option should only be used to support building legacy Helm charts targeted at CSM 1.0 or older.
-This is input is encoded as a JSON array of strings, with the default value of:
+This input is encoded as a JSON array of strings, with the default value of:
 ```json
 ["dtr.dev.cray.com"]
 ```